Cha2500/ada-2022-project-datajugglers/Case_study.md

 <iframe src="network/main.html" width="800" height="800"></iframe>

 Below, you can see another way to visualize the career of Tom Cruise, and his neighborhood.
+Tom Cruise is the central dot, the one with the bigest dot.
+The size of the dot diminishes as the actors are further away from Tom Cruise.
+The colors indicate the relative distance to Tom Cruise's score.
+On the x axis, we can see the repartition of the actors' edges.
+On the y axis, we can see the repartition of the actors looking at their score.

 <iframe src="widget/TC_timewindow.html" width="800" height="800"></iframe>